Reduce Transmission Delay for Cache-Aided Two-Layer Network: Proof of Theorem

 Here, we exploit this spared time resource by letting each relay $i$ send some parts of Subfiles III.
 This is possible since Subfiles III have already been stored in the relay's cache memory during the placement phase.
 More specifically, when the server sends the symbol \eqref{eq_subfileIIserver} with $S\! ~\cap~\!\mathcal{U}_i\neq\emptyset$, each relay $i$ sends

-such that the rate of delivering these symbols equals to $\min\{R_e,R_{s_3}\}$, where $R_{s_3}$ denotes the rate required to send Subfiles III.
-Due to the different sizes of symbols in \eqref{eq_subfileIIserver} and \eqref{eq_subfileIIIPart}, we may not be able to find $(\mathcal{R}', \mathcal{S}'_i, \mathcal{T}'_i)$ such that the the delay of sending symbols \eqref{eq_subfileIIIPart} exactly equals to $R_e$.
+such that the rate of delivering these symbols equals to $\min\{\bar{R}_\mathsf{e,D},\bar{R}_\mathsf{p3,D}\}$, where $\bar{R}_\mathsf{p3,D}$ denotes the rate required to send by relay nodes.
+Due to the different sizes of symbols in \eqref{eq_subfileIIserver} and \eqref{eq_subfileIIIPart}, we may not be able to find $(\mathcal{R}', \mathcal{S}'_i, \mathcal{T}'_i)$ such that the delay of sending symbols \eqref{eq_subfileIIIPart} exactly equals to $R_e$.
 One can obviate this problem by splitting Subfiles III into the smaller pico-files and sending these pico-files in the same way as \eqref{eq_subfileIIIPart}.

 Each User $u^i_j$ decodes Subfiles II $W_{d_j^{~\!\!i},\mathcal{S}\backslash \{u_j^{~\!\!i}\}}^{\emptyset}$ and part of Subfiles III $W_{d_j^{~\!\!i},\mathcal{S}'_i\backslash \{u_j^{~\!\!i}\}\cup{\mathcal{T}'}}^{\mathcal{R}'}$ based on its cached content.